 Yes.
 I’ve also written middle grade and picture books, which are not as easy as they look.

 Ha!
 Without a doubt, it would be Bacchus, the Roman god of wine, theater, and drama – not that I’m into drama because I’m not sure my poor heart could handle how much drama he’d bring to my life, but Bacchus is cultured and worldly.
 He’d be a great companion for a night out on the town.

 I’m guessing some people would be surprised that I wouldn’t choose Cupid.
 I’m confident he’d be a pro at wooing a date, but I’ve been so close to him for so long that I really feel he’s tailor made for Tamara, who’s all that he’s not and vice versa.
 I’d hate to break up a winning pair.

 In the God Awful Series, I most relate to Tamara.
 She’s smart, loyal, and giving, and who wouldn’t like to believe they have some of those traits?
-I’d also like to think in my wildest fantasies that I’d behave the way she does in trying times.
-Realistically, though, I’m allergic to cats, and Tamara slept on Bacchus’ panther, so I must admit she’s made of tougher stuff than me.
+I’d also like to think in my wildest fantasies that I’d behave as bravely as she does in trying times.
+She befriended a hellhound and even slept on a panther’s back, so I must admit she’s made of tougher stuff than me.

 I have a few other characters with whom I relate, but they’re in my unpublished works.
 Maybe someday those stories will see the light of day.

 Again, limiting my answers to my published works, the most challenging scene to write was the duel scene in God Awful Loser.
 It was a pivotal scene with a lot riding on it.